Meeting Directory Guidelines

 Here’s what you can do to help:

-- Take a look at your group’s or meeting’s listing in the Online Meeting List.
+- Take a look at your group’s or meeting’s listing in the Online Meeting Directory.
 Is it current?
 If not, let the web committee know.

 - Whether you have one or a hundred email contacts listed, a visitor is most likely to contact the first name on the list.
 Is that person still a contact?
 If not, let us know.